Specialist insurances and IR35 advice

 Unfortunately not.
 Most PI insurances provide cover for on a worldwide basis but excluding North America, with North America including the USA, Canada and Mexico.
 If you take up a contract with an end client operating in North America, then you will need to ensure you have a PI insurance policy that specifically extends to that region or take out a separate policy specific to that region.
 Our policies do not cover Canada and North America.

-Examples of what Professional Indemnity often covers includes:
+Examples of what PI insurance can cover includes:

 If you do receive the dreaded letter or call from the end client or a solicitor alleging professional negligence against your company then don’t panic.
 Within the documentation you will have been issued with are a policy wording, policy summary and policy schedule.
 Within these documents will be clearly highlighted sections on how to make a claim, including contact details and the next steps.
 Remember, the sooner you let your insurer know of a claim the better, if in doubt contact them and they can advise you what to do.
 Visit our Claims page to ascertain the contact details of the claims handler.